QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

-Relationship to Other lectures
+Relationship to Other Lectures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Linear-quadratic versions of the Lucas-Stokey tax-smoothing model are described in :doc:`lqramsey`, which can be viewed a warm-up for a model of tax smoothing described in :doc:`opt_tax_recur`.

 * In :doc:`lqramsey` and :doc:`opt_tax_recur`, the government  recognizes that its decisions affect prices.

-So these later lectures are partly about how a government  optimally  manipulate prices of government debt, albeit indirectly via the effects that distorting taxes have on equilibrium prices and allocations
+So these later lectures are partly about how a government  optimally  manipulates prices of government debt, albeit indirectly via effects distorting taxes have on equilibrium prices and allocations